What are the Softest Menstrual Cups?

 Using a menstrual cup that is too long will cause it to push up against your cervix, and if it’s very stiff, might cause cramps or pain.
 If you use a menstrual cup that is too wide, and also very stiff, it’ll push your vaginal canal muscles wider than they want to go.
 This can also mean cramps and discomfort.

-They can also be more difficult to get into the correct place when inserting because they need to pop open and suction against your vaginal walls.
+Stiff menstrual cups can also be more difficult to get into the correct place when inserting because they need to pop open and suction against your vaginal walls.
 For some people, this just doesn’t seem to happen that easily.
 Removal can also be a bit more difficult because of this super-suction that stiff cups often create.
 Some people find it easier to insert a stiff cup, while others find it quite difficult.
 It really is up to your body!

 About Soft Menstrual Cups

-Soft menstrual cups have a few advantages and disadvantages as well so what you like is mostly a matter of personal preference.
+Soft menstrual cups have a few advantages and disadvantages as well, so what you like is mostly a matter of personal preference.
 Let’s talk about soft menstrual cups and their pros and cons.

 Soft Menstrual Cup Advantages